Crecket/imdb-torrent-search/README.md

 ## Todo
 - Options for default visibility
-- Support for TV Series
-- Use imdb ID for lookups when possible instead of the title
+- Options for showing just the latest season for series
 - Popup for settings
 - Tests in Jest
 - Support for other browsers